Aargau/case-studies-1/_posts/2015-07-21-Automated-testing-of-Web-sites-on-Windows-Phone.md

 excerpt: Testing with web sites on Windows Phone.
 ---

-# Automated testing of Web sites on Windows Phone

-Ville Rantala, 05/31/15, version 1.4

-# Audience:

-Developers and testers who target Windows Phones with their Web sites.

-# Tags

-Windows Phone, WebDriver, Automated Testing, Web Sites, Internet Explorer

-# Summary

 This case study walks through how a developer can create an automated test suite to test Web sites on Windows Phone devices.
 Anyone who is building Web sites for Windows Phone can use this solution to automate their on-device testing.

 # Customer Problem

 Web sites need to work on various Web browsers including multiple versions of mobile browsers on many different mobile operating systems.
 Testing on each one manually is time consuming, error-prone, and expensive; creating an automated test suite is a preferable strategy.

-A commonly used approach is to build a test suite on top of frameworks and tooling that rely on the target browserís support for the [Selenium project](http://www.seleniumhq.org/)ís [WebDriver](http://www.w3.org/TR/webdriver/) API.
+A commonly used approach is to build a test suite on top of frameworks and tooling that rely on the target browser‚Äôs support for the [Selenium project](http://www.seleniumhq.org/)‚Äôs [WebDriver](http://www.w3.org/TR/webdriver/) API.

 There are many popular solutions to run WebDriver-based tests on Android and iOS based devices.
 Examples of such solutions are [Selendroid](http://selendroid.io/) for Android and [ios-driver](http://ios-driver.github.io/ios-driver/) for iOS.
 However, the options for Windows Phone devices aren't as widely available.